home-assistant/home-assistant.io/source/_integrations/zha.markdown

   - Selecting this option is required for the migration process to complete successfully.
   - From this point onwards, you should not operate the old stick in the same area unless you change the Zigbee IEEE address on it.
   - If you do not migrate the Zigbee IEEE address from your old Zigbee Coordinator radio, then you will have to re-join/re-pair many of your devices in order to keep them working.
-10. Final message of "Success!" should pop up with information that all options were successfully saved.
-Select "FINISH" to confirm.
+1. Finally, a **Success!** message should pop up with information that all options were successfully saved.
+ - Select **Finish** to confirm.

 The migration process is complete, however, be aware that you now need to be a little patient you will not be able to control all your existing Zigbee devices until they rejoined the Zigbee network again.
 Normally, they will usually rejoin within a couple of hours, but you be able to manually accelerate the rejoin process by power-cycling your Zigbee devices that do not connect fast enough on their own.